Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 • All breakfasts

-• Lunches (except on Day 4)
+• All lunches (except Day 4)

 What's not included?

-• Travel to and from the start of the tour
+• Travel to and from the start of the trip

 • Evening meals

-Please note that the below daily itineraries are an example of the swims that may take place during the course of your trip, however, actual swim locations and distances will vary according to local weather and sea conditions.
-Your SwimTrek guides and local boat pilot will determine the most suitable swim locations each day and will communicate the plan with all guests as soon as possible.
+Please note that the below daily itineraries are an example of the swims that may take place during your trip, however, actual swim locations and distances will vary according to local weather and swim conditions.
+Your SwimTrek guides and local boat pilots will determine the most suitable swim locations each day and will communicate the plan with all guests as soon as possible.

 Trip Schedule